Prof. Joyce McDonough is the current Chair of the Department of Linguistics.

 Field Phonetics and the documentation of speech patterns in under-resourced communities

-Fundamental tolingusitic research in every cmponet of linguistics is the existence of good empirical data on the sound forms, especially the documentation of phonetic structure.
-Without instrumental phonetic descriptions and analyses, which is avaiable for all better studied langauges and often unavailable in under-resourced languages, linguistics descriptions and analyses are dependent on written forms, information which may help disambiguate redundancies and clarify structure.
-New methodologies in field linguistics are increasing the available data, including phonetic documentation, by building spoken language corpora and developing experimental and computational work.
+Fundamental to lingusitic research in every component of linguistics is the existence of empirical data on the sound forms, especially the documentation of phonetic structure.
+Without instrumental phonetic descriptions and analyses, available for all better studied languages, linguistics descriptions and analyses are dependent on written forms.

 Taking the Laboratory into the Field.
 D H Whalen & Joyce McDonough.
 Annual Review of Linguistics 2016.